ietf-wg-masque/draft-ietf-masque-h3-datagram/draft-ietf-masque-h3-datagram.md

 support QUIC DATAGRAM frames, it might not need a stream encoding.
 Additionally, HTTP extensions can use HTTP Datagrams with their own data stream protocol.
-However, new HTTP extensions that wish to use HTTP Datagrams SHOULD use the Capsule Protocol unless they have a good reason not to.
+However, new HTTP extensions that wish to use HTTP Datagrams SHOULD use the Capsule Protocol in order to promote compatibility and interoperability.

 # Security Considerations {#security}